 Promoting the event to your students

 The Flyer for each breakfast has two pages, one with basic information of date, speaker, topic, venue, etc. The other page has information about the speaker and her topic.

 Interested in being a guest at one or more breakfasts?

-If you are a young woman studying physics or engineering or working in these fields and would like to participate in this event, share a table with secondary students and meet with other young women in your field, please contact Vicphysics or go here to enter your details on line.
+If you are a woman studying physics or engineering or working in these fields and would like to participate in this event, share a table with secondary students and meet with other women in your field, please contact Vicphysics or go here to enter your details on line.
 There is no cost.